7. Сar accessibility

 7.4.
 To service locations, fixed-time arrival

-Run the Service area maps → To service locations – Fixed-time arrival option.
-As you can see, most of the parameters of the to-accessibility computations are the same as for the from-accessibility.
-This regard walking distances, walking speed, and the gap between sequential activities.
-The major difference is in establishing facilities and served buildings – for the to-accessibility, trips start form origins and facilities are destinations (Figure 5).
+Run To service locations – Fixed-time arrival.
+Most of the parameters of the to-accessibility computations are the same as for the from-accessibility.
+The major difference is in establishing facilities and buildings to serve: For the to-accessibility, facilities are destinations and not origins, as in the case of the from-accessibility (Figure 7).

-The Log and Result files are the same as for the from-accessibility, with minor differences that reflect the from-accessibility to the to-accessibility changes.
-The example of the Car accessibility maps → Service Area → To service locations – fixed-time arrival computations see here .
+The Log and Result files for the to-accessibility have the same format as for the from-accessibility with minor changes that reflect the changes in the direction of trips.
+An example of the Car accessibility for Service Area To service locations – fixed-time arrival computations can be seen here .

 7.5.
 Car Accessibility, Region maps